 The amounts in column (j) reflect the number of stock options granted in 2008 under the Company's stock option and award plans.
 The stock options were granted under the 2007 Stock Incentive Plan.
 The exercise price reflected in column (k) is equal to the closing price of a share of the Company's Common Stock on the grant date.
 In general, no portion of any stock option may be exercised until the first anniversary of its date of grant.
-The options granted in 2008 become exercisable in three installments, beginning on the first annual anniversary of the date of grant.
+For Mr. Serra, the options granted in 2008 vest in two installments, on March 26, 2009 and on January 30, 2010.
+The options granted in 2008 to the other named executive officers become exercisable in three installments, beginning on the first annual anniversary of the date of grant.